Dacrido/BattleShip/README.md

 # BattleShip
-A battleship game played in the terminal made with Python
+A battleship game played in the terminal made with Python.
+Made: 2022